Onshore wind farm

-The company also supplied VestasOnline® business SCADA system and signed a ten year service and maintenance agreement under the supply and commission contract.
+The company also supplied the VestasOnline business SCADA system and signed a ten-year service and maintenance agreement under the supply and commission contract.

-The contract was awarded by Tuppadahalli Energy India, a special purpose vehicle (SPV) established by Acciona Energy India for the Tuppadahalli wind project.
+The contract was awarded by Tuppadahalli Energy India, a special purpose vehicle (SPV) established by Acciona Energy India for the Tuppadahalli wind farm.

-Infrastructure Development Finance Company (IDFC) provided €33m ($40m) structured long term financing for the project in December 2010, providing 60% of the total project cost.
+Infrastructure Development Finance Company (IDFC) provided €33m ($40m) structured long-term financing for the project in December 2010, covering 60% of the total project cost.

-IDFC sanctioned €8.8m ($10.6m) as the first installment of the loan facility, upon the completion of agreement formalities.
-The agreement was completed in a record three months period.
+IDFC sanctioned €8.8m ($10.6m) as the first instalment of the loan facility upon the completion of agreement formalities.
+The agreement was completed in a record three month period.

 India plays a significant role in the world’s wind power market and ranks fourth in wind power installed capacity.
-The country possessed a build up capacity of 16,084MW by the end of 2011.
-In order to spread renewable energy across the nation, the Indian Government announced a policy to achieve 82,000MW of wind power by 2022.
+The country possessed a cumulative capacity of 35,527.4MW by the end of 2019.
+To spread renewable energy across the nation, the Indian Government announced a policy to achieve 82,000MW of wind power by 2022.

-The Indian Ministry of New and Renewable Energy (MNRE) has outlined the probability of around 90,000MW power generation from various forms of renewable energy resources.
-The potential for renewable power generation includes about 48,561MW capacity of wind power.
+The Indian Ministry of New and Renewable Energy (MNRE) outlined the probability of approximately 90,000MW power generation from various forms of renewable energy resources.
+The projected installable wind capacity is approximately 102,788MW at 80m above ground level.

 The mean individual capacity of wind turbines installed in India is 1MW.
-It is estimated to increase to 1.5MW by 2013 and will reach 2MW by 2030.
+It is estimated to reach 2MW by 2030.

 The state of Karnataka is rich in wind farms compared with others in India.
-Karnataka Renewable Energy Policy 2009-2014 aims to achieve around 2,969MW wind power capacity by 2014.
 The state’s present installed capacity as of March 2019 is nearly 24,654.4MW.